 Journalism on and about the continent tends to veer between the extremes of neglect or stereotype on the one end, and touristic exoticism on the other.
 These two books manage, each in their own way, to steer a path between these extremes.
 The Africa they show us isn’t always “rising,” nor is it always pretty, but it is fascinating.
 And much more difficult to sum up than brief headlines can ever hope to do.

-*A previous version of this review appeared in the Afrikaans Media24 publication Rapport.
+- A previous version of this review appeared in Afrikaans in the Media24 publication, Rapport.